ME-ICA/tedana/CONTRIBUTING.md

 ## Contributing small documentation changes
-If you are new to GitHub and just have a small documentation change recommendation, please submit it to [our e-mail address](mailto:tedana.devs@gmail.com).
+If you are new to GitHub and just have a small documentation change recommendation, please submit it to [our e-mail address](mailto:tedana.devs@gmail.com) and one of our developers will add it to the documentation directly.

 ## Contributing through GitHub